 The Australian Patent Office is part of the government agency known as IP Australia.
 IP Australia has a well established and maintained Quality Management System (QMS) that has been certified under ISO 9001:2008.
-IP Australia was first certified under ISO 9001 in 2006, with the latest external surveillance audit being undertaken in April 2016.
+IP Australia was first certified under ISO 9001 in 2006, with the latest external surveillance audit being undertaken in April 2017.
 Our current certification runs until June 2018.
 In relation to Patents, the scope of IP Australia's services certified under ISO9001:2008 includes international search and examination, national search and examination; and patents oppositions.
 IP Australia's supporting administrative processes - which include pre and post examination services, international services, receipt of correspondence and provision of information including call centre functions, have also been certified under ISO 9001:2008.
+IP

-IP Australia successfully gained re-certification under ISO 9001:2008 in April 2015.
+Australia successfully gained re-certification under ISO 9001:2008 in April 2015 and will move to certification under ISO 9001:2015 in March 2018.

-IP Australia's scope of certification also covers other parts of the business including the end to end processes for; Trade Marks, Designs, Plant Breeder's Rights and corporate services.
+IP Australia's scope of certification also covers other parts of the business including the end to end processes for; Trade Marks, Designs, Plant Breeder's Rights, and Corporate Services and ICT (from March 2018).